atomisthq/docs/docs/quick-start.md

 to a repository - but only if the commit message contains a string like "Crushed #77!".

 This code is in a different automation client, but you get it and run it the same way:

 ```
 git clone git@github.com:atomist-blogs/event-handler.git event-handler \
     && cd event-handler \
-    && npm install \
-    && npm run build \
-    && npm start
+    && atomist start
 ```

 Next, trigger this event handler by making a commit in